Kelvinskell/CloudApp/README.md

   - **Helm** is utilised to package the Kubernetes manifests.

   ## Data Tier
   **Amazon Aurora Serverless** is used as the database for the application.
-This database resides in the Data-tier and can only be directly accessed by the Data tier.
+This database resides in the Data-tier and can only be directly accessed by the Logic tier.
 All valid user credentials are stored in this datbase.

   ## Extras
   - **Terraform scripts** for provisioning AWS Cloud infrastructure.